Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Conclusions and future works

-A comprehensive experimental evaluation was conducted on a set of representative benchmarking classification datasets, encompassing both image and signal data.
-A total of 7 image datasets and 5 signal datasets were utilized for this purpose.
-During the research, both quantitative and qualitative analyses were conducted with explainable artificial intelligence analysis. \textit{The results exhibit consistent improvements, with IDENAS achieving a notable average enhancement of 1.5\% across various classification tasks, 0.5\% and 2.57\% for image and sensor data, respectively}.
-The novel IDENAS algorithm significantly contributes to advancing the integration of neural architecture search and embedded feature selection. \textbf{As machine learning evolves, IDENAS emerges as a powerful tool with the potential to simplify model development and improve the efficiency of automated machine learning processes}.
-The paper offers valuable insights into the methodology, challenges, and potential applications of NAS-based feature selection, establishing IDENAS as a notable advancement in the field.
+A comprehensive experimental evaluation was conducted on a set of representative benchmarking classification datasets.
+A total of 7 image datasets and 6 signal datasets were utilized for this purpose.
+Additionally, the proposed method was validated in a real-world industrial application involving machining processes.
+This application demonstrated the practicality and effectiveness of the method in solving complex input-output configuration challenges in an industrial setting, further supporting its robustness and adaptability to real-world scenarios.
+During the research, both quantitative and qualitative analyses were conducted. \textbf{The results exhibit consistent improvements, with MICS-EFS achieving a notable average enhancement of 1.5\% across various classification tasks, 0.5\% and 2.57\% for image and sensor data, respectively, demonstrating its superiority over state-of-the-art solutions.
+Moreover, the method requires only 2–5\% of the original data to achieve comparable or better results, significantly reducing computational demands.}

 The source code of the software developed in the research has been published to GitHub as well: \url{https://github.com/viharoszsolt/IDENAS}